Jmemon/Arxiver/README.md

 Then navigate to `http://localhost:<host-port>/<endpoint>`

 A warning:
 Docker uses [hypervisor](https://developer.apple.com/documentation/hypervisor) to run containers on MacOS, which to my understanding does not allow GPU passthrough, so running this app on a Mac will be very slow.
-It's best to run it on a linux machine.
-I haven't tried windows.
+It's best to run it on linux.
+Docker says in the note at the top of [this](https://docs.docker.com/desktop/gpu/) page that it only supports GPUs for windows.